 Angelo Zullo, Department of Gastroenterology and Digestive Endoscopy, “Nuovo Regina Margherita” Hospital, 00153 Rome, Italy

 Helicobacter pylori (H. pylori) infection is the leading cause of gastric cancer worldwide.
 Infection with this bacterium causes a chronic active immune response that persists for the life of the host.
 The combination of bacterial factors, environmental insults, and the host immune response drives the initiation and progression of mucosal atrophy, metaplasia, and dysplasia toward GC.
-Among the host factors, IL-1 gene cluster polymorphisms (IL-1B encoding IL-1? and IL-1RN encoding IL-1ra, its naturally occurring receptor antagonist) play a decisive role in modulating the risk of developing hypochlorhydria, gastric atrophy and GC in the presence of H. pylori infection.
+Among the host factors, IL-1 gene cluster polymorphisms (IL-1B encoding IL-1β and IL-1RN encoding IL-1ra, its naturally occurring receptor antagonist) play a decisive role in modulating the risk of developing hypochlorhydria, gastric atrophy and GC in the presence of H. pylori infection.
 In particular, one single nucleotide polymorphism in the IL-1B promoter (IL-1B-511C⁄T), and the short allele of a 86-bp variable number of tandem repeats polymorphism in the IL-1RN second intron (IL-1RN*2) are associated with an increased risk for GC.
 However this hypothesis is still to be fully confirmed.
 This review focuses on the divergent results obtained by several epidemiological and functional in vitro and in vivo studies and show that IL-1 genotyping has still no role in the clinical management of patients with H. pylori infection.

 GC AND H. PYLORI INFECTION

 H. pylori infection is the most common chronic infection in humans affecting almost half of the world’s population.
 Although infection with H. pylori almost always results in chronic active gastritis, only a fraction of those infected (approximately 15%) will develop gastric or duodenal ulcer disease and a minority (less than 1%) will develop GC[16,17].
 The risk of GC is highest in patients with atrophy, corpus-predominant gastritis and intestinal metaplasia, further supporting the hypothesis that these lesions represent premalignant mucosal changes.
 There is also an increased risk of GC in infected patients with non-ulcer dyspepsia, and gastric ulcer, but not in those with duodenal ulcer.
 The extremely variable natural history of H. pylori-associated chronic gastritis remains unexplained.
 Predisposition to H. pylori-associated GC is most likely multifactorial, including the interaction of bacterial, host, and environmental factors.
 The role of environmental factors other than H. pylori infection has been extensively reviewed elsewhere[18-22], and it will not be considered here.

 The role of host genetics is suggested by family studies showing that first-degree relatives of patients with GC have a two- to three-fold increased risk of developing GC which can be only in part ascribed to either familial clustering of H. pylori infection or similar exposure to environmental and food carcinogens.
 Host genetic polymorphisms have emerged in recent years as important determinants of H. pylori-induced GC.
 In particular, pro-inflammatory cytokine gene polymorphisms have been extensively studied because they seem to influence the severity and the extent of gastric inflammation due to H. pylori infection and contribute to GC initiation and progression.